AvinashDalvi89/internetkatta-hashnode/cl890pe850368v6nve5uacd7h.md

 ### Preparation start

-The India team whoever got the invitation got added into a common WhatsApp group created by Rohini & Vivek to discuss the process and any challenges like currency conversion, visa form filling, getting sim etc etc. Then the final agenda for the summit got published.
+The India team whoever got the invitation got added into a common WhatsApp group created to discuss the process and any challenges like currency conversion, visa form filling, getting sim etc etc. Then the final agenda for the summit got published.
 We were so excited to meet everyone there, attend all sessions, award functions with traditional attire and many more surprises.
 First time going to meet many folks from India communities and APJ region.
 I am so excited for this summit.
-Thanks to Rohini & Ridhima for creating this group and making this easier to reach in the summit.
+Thanks to Rohini & Vivek for creating this group and making this easier to reach in the summit.

 ### Time to fly to Bangkok